 Real-environment testing

-Pilot plants operate at industrial sites in Germany (food sector effluents) and at the Valencia Urban Sandbox in Spain (urban wastewater), providing data on technical feasibility, process stability, and economic performance under realistic conditions.
+Pilot tests will be conducted with industrial effluents in Germany and with urban wastewaters at the València Urban Sandbox, providing data on technical feasibility, process stability, and economic performance under realistic conditions.

 Life Cycle Assessment